jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Using Message Passing to Transfer Data Between Threads/task.md

 ### Creating Multiple Producers by Cloning the Transmitter

 Earlier we mentioned that `mpsc` was an acronym for _multiple producer, single consumer_.
-Let’s put `mpsc` to use and expand the code in Listing 16-10 to create multiple threads that all send values to the same receiver.
-We can do so by cloning the transmitting half of the channel, as shown in Listing 16-11:
+Let’s put `mpsc` to use and expand the code in the previous snippet to create multiple threads that all send values to the same receiver.
+We can do so by cloning the transmitting half of the channel, as shown below:

 ```rust
     // --snip--